 2. Ch 1.
 Sk same st. *4 dc shell in next st. Ch 1.
 Sk 3 sts* work 17 times.
 Dc in last st. (86 sts) Turn.

 Join Sky color, don’t cut Peachie.

 3. Ch 1.
 Sc in same st. Work a 3-dc-cluster in the middle skipped stitch from 1st row. *Ch 1.
 Sc in middle of the shell.
 Ch 1.
 Work a 3-dc-cluster in middle skipped stitch from 1st row.* work 16 times.
 (70 sts) Turn.

-Once your knots are tied and you have clipped the ends, hdc around the blanket starting where you left off from the last row.
+Hdc around the blanket starting where you left off from the last row.
 Hdc 2 more in the same st to make a corner and hdc down the side (the stitch count doesn’t matter too much, just try to space them evenly).
 Be sure to work 3 hdc in the bottom corners.
-Hdc up the other “knotty” side, hiding your knots.
-When you reach the top, work only 2 hdc in last sp (with should be the same sp with the first hdc of your last row).
-Sl st and tie off, (you will be working hdc across 3 sides only.
+Hdc up the other side, hiding the sets where you pulled up Peachie.
+When you reach the top, work only 3 hdc in last sp and hdc across the top.
+Tie off.